The most expensive mistake in analytics costs zero to fix.

 The chainsaw is the same chainsaw.
 But in the hands of someone who knows which trees need to come down and why – it helps the forest heal.
 It keeps people's houses warm.
 Same tool, same woods.
 Completely different outcome.
 Because the goal came first.

-Example: How one of my clients improved
+How one of my clients improved

 One of my clients built an app with dozens of features – and tracking to match.
 Every click, every scroll, every micro-interaction was captured.
 The dashboards looked impressive.
 The data volume was massive.